-All aircraft will be weighed before the event, and any aircraft may be weighed again at any time in the championships.
+- 2.1.3.1 Weighing equipment shall be made available to competitors during the practice period.
+All aircraft may be weighed again at any time in the championships.
 The take-off weight is the weight of the aircraft ready to fly including pilot(s), fuel, and any supplementary equipment.
-The take-off weight must not exceed the FAI definition of a Microlight for the class in which it is flown.
+The take-off weight must not exceed the FAI definition of a Microlight for the class in which it is flown. - 2.1.3.2 Any competitor attempting to start a task overweight will be disqualified from that task.